- K-State home

 -

-Students in math courses can get help from math GTAs in the math help sessions on Zoom.
+Students in math courses can get help from math GTAs in math help sessions on Zoom.
 Visit the math website to view the schedule and click on any name to join their Zoom session.
+Also see the "Helping Students in Math Courses" and "How to Succeed in K-State Math Courses" pages.

 -